Culver Fish Hatcheries

 Local Project Has Good reslults First Year.

-The ponds of the Culver fish hatchery were seined Tuesday and 22,500 three inch large mouth bass
+The ponds of the Culver fish hatchery were seined Tuesday and 22,500 three inch large

-fingerlings were placed in Lalke Maxinkuckee.
+mouth bass fingerlings were placed in Lake Maxinkuckee.

-These fish represent the dividend for the first year on the investment in the hatchery, which is under
+These fish represent the dividend for the first year on the investment in the

-the auspices of th Maxinkuckee Fish and Game Club.
+hatchery, which is under the auspices of the Maxinkuckee Fish and Game Club.

-labor, one pond was completely built, another almost finsihed while a third was only started and must
+of money and abor, one pond was completely built, another almost finsihed while a

-wait further contributions before it can be completed.
+third was only started and must wait further contributions before it can be completed.

 Ready in 1935

-The fish this year were of unusual quality and untiform size and will be ready for fisherman's skill a year
+The fish this year were of unusual quality and untiform size and will be ready for

-from next spring.
-It is estimated that of the fish the size of the local hatchery has produced this year,
+fisherman's skill a year from next spring.
+It is estimated that of the fish the size of

 75 to 85 persent will be caught on the hook and ine as they are now large enough to take care of